We are here!

 Ancient Promise Ministries

-Ancient Promise Ministries is an interdenominational 501c3 nonprofit discipleship organization.
+Ancient Promise International is an interdenominational 501c3 nonprofit discipleship organization.

 We are an accredited member of the Evangelical Council for Financial Accountability.